 Mailbox.org only uses renewable energy and its interoperable with any standard compliant

-coffee maker ProtonMail feels more like a coffee capsule system that locks you into their more expensive product that doesn’t really do anything extra with an a more negative impact on the environment.
+coffee maker email client.
+ProtonMail feels more like a coffee capsule system that locks you into their more expensive product that doesn’t do anything extra with a more negative impact on the environment.

 ProtonMail does offer a cheaper plan but then you can’t use catch-all addressing and is still more than double the cost of Mailbox.org’s plan.
-Mailbox.org’s cheapest plan is only 12 Euro/yr.
+Mailbox.org’s cheapest plan is only 36 Euro/year.

 ProtonMail is over three times more expensive than Mailbox.org with these requirements.
-If you need additional domains, aliases, or storage the next level up makes the price discrepancy become even more obvious.
+If you need additional domains, aliases, or storage than the next level up makes the price discrepancy even more obvious.

-At this service level, ProtonMail costs almost seven times more than Mailbox.org, and you get 5 Gigabytes less storage but double the number of aliases.
-You can pay 18 Euro/year more at Mailbox.org and get 50 Gigabytes.
+At this service level, ProtonMail costs more than two and half times more than Mailbox.org.
+You get 5 Gigabytes less storage but double the number of aliases.
+You can pay 30 Euro/year more at Mailbox.org and get 50 Gigabytes.
 ProtonMail’s plans stop at 20 Gigabytes.

-You don’t get anything other than additional storage at Mailbox.org, but ProtonMail bundles in their ProtonVPN service, a Virtual Private Networking (VPN) service.
+You don’t get any additional services other than additional storage at Mailbox.org ProtonMail bundles in their ProtonVPN service, a Virtual Private Networking (VPN) service.

 Email privacy: a matter of encryption key management

-Super brief PGP — the industry standard for email encryption — primer: Each person needs to have a private key that only they have which is used for decryption, and a public key which they can give to others who can use it encrypt things that only the corresponding private key can decrypt.
+Super brief PGP primer: PGP is the industry standard for email encryption.
+Each person needs to have a private-key that only they’ve which is used for decryption, and a public-key which they can give to others who can use it encrypt things that only the corresponding private-key can decrypt.

-ProtonMail encrypts your own copies of sent and received emails when it’s stored on their servers using PGP.
+ProtonMail encrypts your copies of sent and received emails when it’s stored on their servers using PGP.
 ProtonMail also end-to-end encrypts emails between ProtonMail customers.
-This is all done automatically since ProtonMail both manages customer’s private keys and maintain a database of the public PGP keys for each of their customers.
+This is all done automatically since ProtonMail manages both the customer’s private-keys and maintain a database of the public PGP-keys for each of their customers.

 ProtonMail handles all of the above in their webmail and mobile apps.
-However, you can’t use standard email clients without running a copy of their ProtonMail Bridge program (available for macOS and Windows only) on your local computer.
-Bridge will handle the PGP key management on the your behalf assuming the correct keys are known to ProtonMail.
-I other words, you don’t always know whether emails to other email services will be encrypted or not as you have no indicators for this before your send the email with a standard email client.
+However, you can’t use standard email clients without running a copy of their ProtonMail Bridge program (available for MacOS and Windows only) on your local computer.
+Bridge will handle the PGP-key management on your behalf assuming the correct keys are known to ProtonMail.
+I other words, you don’t always know whether emails to other email services will be encrypted or not as you’ve no indicators for this before you send the email with a standard email client.

 The manual key management process described above is the default trust model which PGP relies on when you use any other email service or email client.
 It’s the method you can use with Mailbox.org’s webmail and with any standard PGP capable email client.

 Mailbox.org doesn’t do any PGP management by default.
 You can enable a feature they call Mailbox.org Guard and another feature they call Inbox encryption.
-When you enable Mailbox.org Guard you need to either upload a private/public PGP key pair of your own or let Mailbox.org create one for you.
-To enable inbox encryption, you’ll need to set a public PGP key which Mailbox.org will use to encrypt all incoming emails before storing them in your inbox.
-You can use the same public key for inbox encryption as you use with Guard.
+When you enable Mailbox.org Guard you need to either upload a private/public PGP-key pair of your or let Mailbox.org create one for you.
+To enable inbox encryption, you’ll need to set a public PGP-key which Mailbox.org will use to encrypt all incoming emails before storing them in your inbox.
+You can use the same public-key for inbox encryption as you use with Guard.